dictadata/storage-junctions/docs/auth-stash.md

-# authStash Credentials
+# Storage.Codex.auth.
+Credentials

-The _Storage.authStash_ is a map type cache of credentials.
+The _Storage.Storage.Codex.auth._ is a map type cache of credentials.
 It is used by the Codex, junctions and filesystems to look up credentials if they were not provided by the application.

-Using the credentials authStash is useful if the Codex entries are going to be displayed to end users and data source credentials are considered a security risk.
+Using the credentials Storage.Codex.auth. is useful if the Codex entries are going to be displayed to end users and data source credentials are considered a security risk.

-Credential values don't have to be stored in authStash.
+Credential values don't have to be stored in Storage.Codex.auth..
 Depending upon the data source, applications can also include them in the _smt.locus_ field or an _options.auth_ object.

-## authStash Entries
+## Storage.Codex.auth.
+Entries

 ### Key Values